All Episodes

 Why not just have the government buy everybody a brand new car?

-They can keep the cars they have or trade one in that they don't want, because many people are multiple car families.
+They can keep the cars they have or trade one in that they don't want because many people are multiple car families.

-You make sure that the cars are American made.
+You make sure that the cars are American-made.

-I'm saying do it that way to encourage the people to actually buy the cars instead of just giving them the money and doing what they're doing with it now, and then six months from now asking for more.
+I don't know if I agree with going that far, but I mean, if they're going to give the big three the money, why not encourage people, I'm saying do it that way, to encourage the people to actually buy the cars instead of just giving them the money and doing what they're doing with it now.

-And that's gonna be a problem because the bailout money is going to have requirements attached to it that they gotta go green, they gotta go alternative energy, they gotta go, they gotta go small, they get they gotta build cars that a lot of people don't really want.
+And that's going to be a problem because the bailout money is going to have requirements attached to it that they've got to go green.

-I think there's an effort here to to green as much of American industry as possible on the basis that we need to stop global warming and so forth and so on.
+I think there's an effort here to green as much of American industry as possible on the basis that we need to stop global warming and so forth and so on.

 This is a dream for these people, Sean.